Mussaf

-During the days of the Holy Temple, additional offerings were offered on these festive days.
-Mussaf is now recited in lieu of these offerings.
+During the days of the Temple in Jerusalem, additional sacrificial offerings were given on Shabbat, festival, days Rosh Chodesh, and Chol Hamoed; in the absence of sacrifices, Mussaf were likely instituted between the destruction of the Second Temple in 70 CE and the end of the Mishnaic period.

-Mussaf refers to both the full service (which includes the Amidah and all Jewish prayers that follow that are normally recited during Shacharit) and the Amidah itself that is recited for Mussaf.
-The main addition is a fourth blessing of the Amidah specially for these days.
-The correct time to recite musaf is until the seventh Halachic hour of the day (when the day is divided up into twelve-hour parts).
-If one did not recite it by this time, it is permissible to recite it for the remainder of the day; one who deliberately does this is called a "sinner".
-Traditionally, it is recited immediately following Shacharit as a combined service.
+Mussaf refers to both the complete service—which includes the Amidah and all other Jewish prayers recited following Shacharit —and the Amidah that is recited in Mussaf itself.
+The main addition is a fourth blessing of the Amidah, especially for the noted days.
+The time permitted for the recitation of Mussaf extends until the seventh halakhic hour of the day, which divides the day into twelve-hour segments.
+It is recommended to begin Mussaf before 6.5 halakhic hours, as doing so helps to avoid uncertainty regarding whether to recite Mussaf or Mincha first.
+If Mussaf is not recited by this time, it remains permissible to recite it for the remainder of the day; however, a person who intentionally delays this is referred to as a "sinner" by Rabbis in tractate Berakhot 28a of the Talmud.

-The Priestly Blessing is said during the Reader's repetition of the Amidah.
+The Priestly Blessing is said during a congregational hazzan's repetition of the Amidah.
 In the Eastern Ashkenazic rite outside the land of Israel, the Mussaf Amidah of major Jewish holidays is the only time the Priestly Blessing is said.

 Etymology

-The name "Mussaf" refers to addition, since it is an additional prayer service recited on festive days that is taking the place of additional offerings that were once made on these days.
+The name "Musaf" refers to addition, since it is an additional prayer service recited on festive days that is taking the place of additional offerings that were once made on these days.
 It is related to the name Joseph (Yosef).

 Beliefs of movements

 Orthodox

-Orthodox Judaism considers recitation of the traditional Mussaf as normative, and includes it as part of the regular prayer service on the days it is recited.
+Orthodox Judaism considers the recitation of the traditional Mussaf normative and includes it as part of the regular prayer service on the days it is recited.

 Conservative

-In Conservative Judaism, an adapted Mussaf is recited: The liturgy identifies the State of Israel as the Jewish homeland, but recognizes the Temple as a purely historical institution without calling for its future reconstruction.
+In Conservative Judaism, an adapted Mussaf is recited: The liturgy identifies the State of Israel as the Jewish homeland, but recognizes the Temple as a historical institution without explicitly calling for its future reconstruction.
+The Rabbinical Assembly of Conservative Judaism has devised two forms of the Mussaf Amidah with varying degrees of difference from the Orthodox form.
+One version refers to the prescribed sacrifices, but in the past tense ("there our ancestors offered" rather than "there we shall offer").
+A newer version omits references to sacrifices entirely.

 Reform

-Reform Judaism completely omits Mussaf.
+Reform and Reconstructionist Judaism generally omit the Mussaf Amidah on Shabbat, though it is retained on some festivals.

 There are two reasons why: One is that it Mussaf involves the recitation of some prayers for what is the fourth time of the day; the other is Reform Judaism's rejection of sacrifice (as it appears in the Torah) as a necessary way to draw close to God.